Our student-centered Middle School program is designed to meet the needs of growing adolescents.

 History, Society, and Civics 7

-Students in seventh grade History, Society, and Civics focus on decoding artefacts from the past to make sense of the world they live in.
+Students in seventh grade History, Society, and Civics focus on decoding artifacts from the past to make sense of the world they live in.
 Moving from the personal to the global, and from the Ancient World to recent American history, they learn how the past lives on in the present.
-The year culminates with an investigation of the US constitution as a living artefact, undergoing amendment and reinterpretation since its inception, shaped by and actively giving shape to American society.
-The year includes a field trip to Philadelphia and draws on local history.
+The year culminates with an investigation of the US constitution as a living artifact, undergoing amendment and reinterpretation since its inception, shaped by and actively giving shape to American society.

 The US in 20th Century World History 8

-The US in 20th century World History asks students to consider American history in relation to 20th century conflicts and social movements around the globe.
+Students in eighth grade “The US in 20th century World History” asks students to consider American history in relation to 20th century conflicts and social movements around the globe.
 Relating the national to the international, students will learn to understand history from a global perspective.
 Over the year, students will focus on pivotal 20th century conflicts and social movements, while sharpening their abilities to ask questions, conduct research, and analyze forces of change in the world.

 Mathematics